iiridi/archive/content/Althane/Location/Athrea/Thyropae.md

-Thyropae is the capital of Athrea, and famed for its maritime trade.
+Thyropae is the capital of [[Althane/Location/Athrea/index|Athrea]], and famed for its maritime trade.